6 Local Naming Parameters in the tnsnames.ora File

 -

-The first Oracle Connection Manager is instructed to connect to the first protocol address of another Oracle Connection Manager.
-If the first protocol address fails, then it tries the second protocol address.
+Oracle Connection Manager connects to the first protocol address of another Oracle Connection Manager.
+If the first protocol address fails, then it tries to connect to the second protocol address.
 This sequence is specified with the following configuration:

 (ADDRESS_LIST= (FAILOVER=on) (LOAD_BALANCE=off) (ADDRESS=(PROTOCOL=tcp)(HOST=host2a)(PORT=1630)) (ADDRESS=(PROTOCOL=tcp)(HOST=host2b)(PORT=1630)))